 In Section \ref{sec:eff}, we first describe the model, set the notations and our basic assumptions.
-We recall the semiparametric tools in Section \ref{subsec:efficiency}, where we define the score functions and the efficient information matrices.
+We recall the semiparametric tools in Section \ref{subsec:efficiency}, where we define the score functions and the efficient Fisher information matrices.
 Using the fact that spectral estimators are smooth functions of the empirical distribution of the observations, we obtain that, for large enough approximation model, the efficient Fisher information matrix is full rank, see Proposition \ref{prop:fisher}.
 Intuition says that with better approximation spaces, more is known about all parameters of the distribution, in particular about $\theta$.
-We prove in Proposition \ref{prop:FisherGrow} that indeed the efficient Fisher information matrix increases when the partition is refined.
-We are finally able to prove our main general result in Section \ref{subsec:gene}.
-In Lemma \ref {lem:convscore}, we first prove that semiparametric score functions and semiparametric efficient Fisher information matrix are the limits of the parametric ones obtained in the approximation parametric models.
-Thus, the fact that the semiparametric efficient Fisher information matrix is full rank is a consequence of previous results and stated in Proposition \ref{prop:fisher2}.
-In Theorem \ref{th:FreeLunch}, we prove that it is possible to let the approximation parametric models grow with the sample size so that the sequence of maximum likelihood estimators are asymptotically efficient in the semiparametric model and so that a semiparametric Bernstein - von Mises Theorem holds.
-In Section \ref{sec:modelselection}, we first discuss in Section \ref{se:reasons_model_selection} the reasons to perform model selection and the fact that choosing a too large approximation space does not work, see Proposition \ref{prop:limit_thetaM} and Corollary \ref{co:bound_for M_n}.
+We prove in Proposition \ref{prop:FisherGrow} that indeed, when the partition is refined, the Fisher information associated to this partition increases.
+This leads to our main general result presented in Theorem 1, Section \ref{subsec:gene}: it is possible to let the approximation parametric models grow with the sample size so that the sequence of maximum likelihood estimators are asymptotically efficient in the semiparametric model and so that a semiparametric Bernstein-von Mises Theorem holds.
+To prove this result we prove in particular, in Lemma \ref{lem:convscore}, that semiparametric score functions and semiparametric efficient Fisher information matrix are the limits of the parametric ones obtained in the approximation parametric models, which has interest in itself, given the non explicit nature of semi-parametric efficient score functions and information matrices in such models.
+This implies in particular that the semiparametric efficient Fisher information matrix is full rank follows.
+In Section \ref{sec:modelselection}, we propose a model selection approach to select the number of bins.
+We first discuss in Section \ref{se:reasons_model_selection} the reasons to perform model selection and the fact that choosing a too large approximation space does not work, see Proposition \ref{prop:limit_thetaM} and Corollary \ref{co:bound_for M_n}.